phucvu-nyu/bst236/docs/chapter_workflow/git.md

 ### Best Practices for Commits

 1. **Commit Often**: Make small, logical commits
-2. **Avoid Half-Done Work**: Only commit logically completed tasks.
-Use `git commit --amend --no-edit` to quickly add forgotten changes to your last commit, but only if you haven't shared that commit with others.
-3. **Commit Related Changes**: Group related changes into one commit
-4. **Write Clear Messages**: Use descriptive commit messages
+2. **Write Clear Messages**: Use descriptive commit messages
       ```bash
       # Bad commit message
       git commit -m "Update"
       # Good commit message
       git commit -m "Add bootstrap confidence intervals to regression analysis"
       ```

-5. **One Change Per Commit**: Each commit should represent one logical change
-6. **Test Before Committing**: Ideally the code in `main` branch should always work.
-Ensure code works before committing
+Different tasks have different best practice for the git.
+For example, software engineering tasks may prefer to group related changes into one commit and want to test before committing.
+To avoid half-done work, you can use `git commit --amend --no-edit` to quickly add forgotten changes to your last commit, but only if you haven't shared that commit with others.
+As a git beginner, we suggest that you focus on the two points above and gradually explore the best git practice for you.

 ## GitHub